 Business Rates vs Council Tax for HMOs

 HMOs may be liable for business rates instead of council tax, depending on their configuration and local authority assessment.
 This affects both your costs and tax deductions.
+Both business rates and council tax are fully deductible against your HMO rental income.

-Section 24 Mortgage Interest Relief for HMOs
+Section 24 Mortgage Interest Relief and Incorporation

 HMO mortgages are subject to the same Section 24 restrictions as other residential buy-to-let properties.
 This means mortgage interest relief is capped at the basic rate of tax (20% tax credit) rather than full deduction from rental income.

-An HMO generating £30,000 rental income with £18,000 mortgage interest would previously have allowed the landlord to pay tax on £12,000 net income.
+Section 24 can significantly impact HMO profitability, particularly for higher-rate taxpayers.
+For example: An HMO generating £30,000 rental income with £18,000 mortgage interest would previously have allowed the landlord to pay tax on £12,000 net income.
 Under Section 24, they pay tax on the full £30,000 rental income, then receive a 20% tax credit on the £18,000 interest (£3,600 credit).

 Capital Allowances on HMO Equipment and Furnishings